rajkumarpal07/powertamil-dictionary/README.md

     [Prof. Kondal S.Mahadevan]()

 # Build
+Building on windows 10:

+1.Install Qt for Python.

+2.Use pip to install PySide2 and its dependency Shiboken2(Python binding generator).
+    pip install PySide2

+3.Use VSCode IDE to compile and run the PTDictionary.py file.

 # Other information
 The words in the dictionary may have an ambiguous, figurative or meaning other than widespread use.
 Also, the dictionary is seeded with the contents of AgaraMuthali as a starter.